 IC analysis fails to show elements that are unstated in a sentence.

-Here one is active and the other is passive, the relation which is not visible in IC analysis.
+Here, one is active, and the other is passive, a relation not visible in IC analysis.

-Many a time, overlapping ICs also cause a problem.
+Many times, overlapping ICs also cause a problem.

 Some sentences are structurally similar but semantically different.

-Such sentences cannot be explained by IC analysis unless they are broken up into simple pairs of sentences.
+IC analysis cannot explain such sentences unless they are broken up into simple pairs of sentences.
 In this case, we may have the following groups.

 - (It) is easy.
 Someone pleases John.